 The planned Borderlands 4 Switch 2 port has been officially put on hold.
 Take-Two, the company that published the game, confirmed that work on the Nintendo Switch 2 version has stopped.
-This means that the planned port to the Switch 2 is on hold.
+This means that the planned port to Switch 2 is on hold.
+They have said for sure that they will not make a version of the game for the Switch 2.

-The announcement, which happened during Take-Two’s quarterly financial update, means that resources that were going to be used to make new games will now be used to make content for the versions that are already available on other platforms.
+People who want to play the newest looter-shooter on Nintendo’s newest console will have to wait an unknown amount of time because of this change in plans.
+The announcement, made during Take-Two’s quarterly financial update, means that resources that were going to be used to make new games will now be used to create content for versions already available on other platforms.

 Borderlands 4 Switch 2 Port Plans